paulinho-16/MEIC-TVVS/assignments/assignment4.md

 # Assignment 4 - Model-based Testing (Black-box Testing)

-*Model-based Testing* is a black-box testing technique where the run time behaviour of the software under test is checked against predictions made by a model, which is a description of a system's behavior.
+*Model-based Testing* is a black-box testing technique where the run time behaviour of the software under test is checked against predictions made by a model, which is a description of a system's behaviour.
 The model can then help systematically deriving tests for that system.

 To try out this technique, we thought of three different use cases of the *jTimeSched* project.
 For each one, we present the reason we decided to test it and its purpose.
 Afterwards, we apply *Model-based Testing*, by presenting their:
-- *State Machine*: to display all possible states of the system, as well as the available actions that result into a change of state.
+- *State Machine*: to display all possible states of the system, as well as the available actions that result in a change of state.
 - *Transition Tree*: to display all possible paths of execution in the system
-- *Transition Table*: an alternative tabular way to display a State Machine, which allows a better visualization of the sneaky paths.
+- *Transition Table*: an alternative tabular way to display a State Machine, which allows better visualization of the sneaky paths.

 After these steps, we can derive the tests based on the existing paths and their expected behaviour.
 Based on the transition tree of each use case, we derive the regular paths to be tested, where each test case corresponds to a path from the root of the tree to one of the leaves.
-Besides this, we can also test the sneak paths, which are related to the unspecified behaviour, as we need to evaluate how the system behaves in unexpected scenarios.
+Besides this, we can also test the sneak paths, which are related to unspecified behaviour, as we need to evaluate how the system behaves in unexpected scenarios.

-After these steps, **QF-Test** was used as a software tool to test the behaviour of each available path the system.
+After these steps, **QF-Test** was used as a software tool to test the behaviour of each available path in the system.
-This testing tool is able to simulate a specific chain of actions on the assignment's Graphical User Interface, as well as asserting conditions for expected outputs.
+This testing tool can simulate a specific chain of actions on the assignment's Graphical User Interface, as well as asserting conditions for expected outputs.

 Even though the [documentation](https://paginas.fe.up.pt/~jcmc/tvvs/2022-2023/assignments/jtimesched-javadoc/index.html) of the project at hand is non-existent, limited only to the signature of the functions, we were fully capable of following a black-box approach.
 To develop the tests, we only needed to know how the program works and its main functionalities, which we could derive after some time of experimenting, therefore we avoided being influenced when writing the tests.

-In order to start the **QF-Test** tests from an initial state with some existing projects, it was necessary to select the working directory for the program to find the configuration file containing some projects.
+To start the **QF-Test** tests from an initial state with some existing projects, it was necessary to select the working directory for the program to find the configuration file containing some projects.

 For each use case, we tested every regular path and we additionally tested three sneak paths, all from the second use case.